/

 Ticket information

 Our museum can be visited free of charge.
-We kindly ask our dear visitors to arrive at the venue at least 20 minutes before their booked time!
 The entrance to the Money Museum can be accessed from Sándy Gyula alley.

 Related content